-If you are a new student with any special or confidential circumstances, or questions regarding your housing plans, contact David King, Housing Director.
+If you are a new student with any special or confidential circumstances, or questions regarding your housing plans, contact David King, Housing Director (email@example.com)

-The deposit to Admissions may seem affiliated with housing, but it is an enrollment deposit ~ not a housing deposit.
+The deposit to Admissions may seem affiliated with housing (since it can be made as part of the acceptance process with the housing application, but it is an enrollment deposit ~ not a housing deposit.
 The deposit is not a payment for room, board, tuition or fees.
 It is held by the Business Office until the student no longer has enrolled status, and it is subject to forfeiture.
 If you have any questions about the deposit, please contact Admissions or the Student Accounts Office.

 Housing applications are used by residence life personnel to make roommate matches and room assignments.
 The personal preferences should be completed honestly and candidly for the best possible assignments.